saatvik-dev/thefinaltest/NETLIFY_DEPLOYMENT.md

 2. Make sure your database accepts connections from Netlify's IPs
 3. If using Neon/Supabase, ensure you've enabled SSL connections
 4. Check if your database requires a specific connection string format

+### Database Migration Issues

+If you're encountering "ECONNREFUSED" errors when running `db:push`:

+1. **Local machine errors**:
+   - If running locally, ensure your PostgreSQL server is running on the expected port
+   - Update your .env file with the correct DATABASE_URL
+   - For cloud databases, make sure your local IP is allowed in the database firewall settings

+2. **Netlify environment errors**:
+   - Check the DATABASE_URL in Netlify environment variables
+   - Use the built-in migration function: `netlify functions:invoke db-migrate --no-identity`
+   - Check the function logs in Netlify dashboard for detailed error messages

 ### Function Errors